Teenage Circumcision – Becoming Circumcised as an Older Boy

 Both Islam and Judaism support circumcision for boys, and many of the circumcisions performed at the Gentle Procedures Clinic fall into this category.

-Families choose to continue their traditions, and our circumcision clinic makes it simple and safe to do so.
+Families choose to continue their traditions, and our circumcision clinic makes it simple and convenient to do so.

 What are the benefits of circumcision for children and adolescents?